Menditect/documentation/additional/01-howtos/use-menditect-extension.md

 MTA will create a new Test Case for the microflow, and Studio Pro will open the MTA page with the new Test Case.

 :::note
-Sometimes you may see the login page at this point.
+Sometimes you may see the login page at this point, or get a 404 (page not found) error.
 Restarting Studio Pro will make the Extension login automatically.
+If login problems persist, this may be result of the [configuration of SAML SSO in MTA](configure-mta-saml).
 :::

 ### View Test